-Arguably one of the main attractions for summer visitors to Malaga is the beautiful weather – and let’s be clear about this from the start – if you’re planning on visiting Malaga during the winter months, the sun won’t exactly be cracking the flags.
-It will, however, be a lot warmer than back in the UK.
-While the locals will be wrapped up in hats, scarves and thermals, visitors from more northern countries are likely to be comfortable in a just a sweater.
-The mercury will certainly not be rising as high as you’d normally expect for Malaga, but many visitors find that there a number of advantages to visiting the Costa del Sol during the cooler months.
+Arguably one of the main attractions for summer visitors to Malaga is the beautiful weather.
+If you’re planning on visiting Malaga during the winter months, the sun won’t exactly be cracking the flags; It will, however, be a lot warmer than back in the UK.
+While the locals will be wrapped up in hats and thermals, visitors from northern countries are likely to be comfortable in a just a sweater.
+Temperature will certainly not be rising as high as you’d normally expect for Malaga, but many visitors find that there a number of advantages to visiting the Costa del Sol during the cooler months.

 Aside from Christmas and New Year, there’s a lot more availability and at cheaper prices.
 All inclusive deals and spa hotel breaks are a great choice, as not all the activities included in the price are weather dependent.
 If you’re working up a sweat in the gym or enjoying a soothing massage, does it really matter what the weather’s doing?

 For some, the cooler weather can actually be the main attraction.
 The Sierra Nevada mountain range that towers over Granada is becoming an increasingly popular winter sports destination, with a world class skiing complex.
 It’s certainly smaller than most winter sports resorts, but its reputation is growing, and thanks to its enviable position as Europe’s most southern ski resort, you can spend the morning on the slopes and the afternoon on one of the many beaches of the Costa Tropical, or exploring the city streets of Granada.